JonnyPickard/react-audio-player/README.md

 Instead of manually creating specific components with all required features as a first pass I've decided to use Chakra UI.

 The main benefits of Chakra are significant time-saved.
 And the ability to handle all of the UI-related requirements without having to install multiple dependencies.
+Finally, it has rich accessibility features built in.